 Access your Student Portal

-The Student Portal is accessed via the Endeaour website and serves all students to enable you to take greater control of your study.
+The Student Portal is accessed via the Endeavour website and serves all students to enable you to take greater control of your study.
 Any class cancellations, room changes and special events will be posted on Student Portal for your information.
 It is recommended that you check Student Portal Noticeboard regularly to keep up to date with any important information relating to your course.

 You can log in to Student Portal using your student number as your user ID and your full date of birth (ddmmyyyy) as your Password (if you are logging in for the first time).
 You can change your password once you've logged on.
 Student Portal access is available 24 hours after confirmation of your enrolment.